Roadhog (Overwatch): Design

-Roadhog stands 7 ft 3 in (230 cm) tall, and is an obese Australian man with greyed hair tied into a ponytail atop his head, dirt on his skin, and a pig-themed engine tattoo on his stomach that reads "Wild Hog Power", with his protruding navel forming the pig's snout.
+Roadhog stands 7 feet 3 inches (230 cm) tall, and is an obese Australian man with greyed hair tied into a ponytail atop his head, dirt on his skin, and a pig-themed engine tattoo on his stomach that reads "Wild Hog Power", with his protruding navel forming the pig's snout.
 His outfit consists of unbuckled camouflage overalls with a knee pad on his right leg featuring a skull decoration, steel toe boots with the left toe protruding in a spike, and shoulder pads over his upper torso.
 The right shoulder has a spiked tire pauldron with a yellow armor piece.
 Both forearms have wraps around them, with the hand covered by a spiked fingerless glove with wrist guard, while he wears rings on his left hand.
 Roadhog wears a license plate as a belt buckle, with the text reading "ROADR8GE".

 Like other Overwatch characters, Roadhog received skins, unlockable cosmetic items to change his in-game appearance.
 His "Toa" skin in particular references Polynesian Māori culture and replicates a tribal outfit.
 The skin changes Roadhog's tattoos to match this theme, and referenced a cultural tattoo artist to not only ensure authenticity of them but also the correct number of feathers a warrior of that culture should wear in their headdress.
 Meanwhile, his "Pachimarchi" skin was developed to highlight Roadhog's love for the squid-like onion plushies introduced in his introductory cinematic.
-Designed to help promote the related pachimarchi merchandise in the Blizzard online store, both the skin and plush were designed by David Kang, who described them as a mascot for Overwatch similar to Warcrafts murlocs.
+Designed to help promote the related pachimari merchandise in the Blizzard online store, both the skin and plush were designed by David Kang, who described them as a mascot for Overwatch similar to Warcrafts murlocs.